Home » Paying For School » Public Service Student Loan Forgiveness

 Massachusetts

-The Massachusetts Loan Repayment Program for Health Professionals is for primary healthcare providers in various medical, dental, and mental health fields who commit to working in state- or federally-designated shortage areas for at least two years.
+The Massachusetts Loan Repayment Program for Health Professionals is for primary healthcare providers in various medical, dental, and mental health fields who commit to working in state- or federally designated shortage areas for at least 2 years.
 The program covers most federal, state, and private loans used for healthcare degrees.
-Awards can be up to $50,000 for a two-year commitment.

 Michigan

-Healthcare workers who commit to working in health professional shortage areas for at least two years can receive up to $300,000 in loan repayments over ten years through Michigan’s State Loan Repayment Program.
+Healthcare workers who commit to working in health professional shortage areas for at least two years can receive loan repayments over ten years through Michigan’s State Loan Repayment Program.

 Montana

-If you practice medicine in rural or underserved areas in Montana, its Rural Physician Incentive Program offers up to $150,000 in loan repayment over five years, with payments starting lower and gradually increasing throughout the qualifying service period.
+If you practice medicine in rural or underserved areas in Montana, the Rural Physician Incentive Program offers loan repayment over five years, with payments starting lower and gradually increasing throughout the qualifying service period.

 Nevada